shirazJafri/evolutionary_algos_max/README.md

 Features:
 * Iterated for 20 generations (can be modified).
 * Binary Tournament for parent selection
-* 4 offsprings produced by crossover and cross mutation
+* 4 offsprings produced by crossover and swap mutation
 * Truncation used as the survivor strategy.

 ### Initial Population: ###